Skip to main content

 What Vegetables to harvest now:

-There’s not a lot to harvest from the veggie patch now, apart from the leaves of the “pick and come again” lettuces and other greens line spinach and silver beet
+There’s not a lot to harvest from the veggie patch now, apart from the leaves of the “pick and come again” lettuces and other greens like spinach and silverbeet.
+Click on the fruit or vegetable image below to find out more about what to harvest.

 What to Vegetables plant now: